luyuliu/cuckoo.js/README.md

 # cuckoo.js

-An Javascript library to implement cuckoo search.
+An Javascript library to implement cuckoo search (basic version).

 ## Import
 Please be aware that this library depends on [underscore.js](https://underscorejs.org/).